 Perhaps there was no way for the U.S. military to create a service focused on space without eliciting giggles and incredulity, as Americans have been fed a steady diet of militaristic science fiction for decades.
 But it didn’t help that Space Force was established by President Donald Trump, who is known for his childish whims.
 When he proclaimed in 2018 that “space is a war-fighting domain,” it felt like there was a nonzero chance he was picturing U.S. troops blasting their way across the surface of Mars.
-To make matters worse, some of Space Force’s own messaging has been legitimately funny (unlike, I’ve been reliably informed, the Netflix comedy series of the same name).
+To make matters worse, some of Space Force’s own messaging has been legitimately funny.
 For example, you won’t find a tweet from @USArmy asking you to stop and think about what desert power means to you.

-While Washington has accepted that the new military branch is here to stay and moved on to debating whether the next defense authorization bill should establish a Space National Guard, confusion lingers among the public.
+While Washington has accepted that the new military branch is here to stay and moved on to debating whether we should establish a Space National Guard, confusion lingers among the public.
 Is Space Force just some thing Trump made up?
 Does it have a serious mission?
 And if so, is it still okay to laugh when U.S. officials make it sound like they’re LARPing Starfleet?
 Read on for answers to all these questions and more.

 What exactly is Space Force?

 U.S. Space Force is the sixth independent branch of the U.S. military.
 It is organized under the Department of the Air Force, similar to how the Marine Corps is organized under the Department of the Navy.